The Spirit of the Maldives: Culture, Cuisine and Island Living

 Niva Dhigali

-The next evolution, blending luxury with authentic cultural experiences, local connections and nature-inspired design.
+The next evolution, connecting guests with Maldivian culture, local communities and nature-inspired design.

 2017